JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/_index.md

 ---

 **3.** Start free Aspera on Cloud trial.
-- Provide the confirmation code back in the Aspera borwser.
+- Provide the confirmation code back in the Aspera browser.
 - Click on **Start your free trial**.

 ![Aspera](/images/aspera/setup4.jpg)